stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 03 - Semantic Networks.md

 - 3 guards, 1 prisoner | 2 prisoners
 - 3 guards | 3 prisoners
 - 2 guards, 2 prisoners | 1 guard, 1 prisoner

+### Guards And Prisoners III Quiz

+_How many moves does it take to move everyone to the other side_?

+11 moves is the smallest number of moves.